chrisrzhou/quotes/src/quotes.md

 @Ford #knowledge

+> Surviving is just another loop.
+I'm getting out of here.

+@Maeve #escape #life

+> The human intellect is like peacock features, just an extravagant display intended to attract a mate.
+All of art, literature, a bit of Mozart, William Shakespeare, Michelangelo, and the Empire State Building, just an elaborate mating ritual.
+Maybe it doesn't matter that we have accomplished so much for the basest of reasons.
+But, of course, the peacock can barely fly.
+It lives in the dirt, pecking insects out of the muck, consololing itself with its great beauty.

+@Ford #vanity #repetition #purpose

+> We live in loops as tight and as closed as the hosts do, seldom questioning our choices, content for the most part to be told what to do next.

+@Ford #choice #escape

+> Consciousness isn't a journey upwards, it is a journey inwards.

+@Arnold #consciousness #inner

+> Mozart, Beethoven, and Chopin never died.
+They simply became music.

+@Ford #legacy

 ## Ghost in the Shell

 > And in me, a giant network that includes me, is now connected to me.
 We are a part of it, our collective totality.